iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.optum___12.9.01.000_00/report.md

 > easy to use app. for quick follow-up appointment with the Dr<br> :date: __2021-02-09 17:30:35__

 > Great service.
 Provider excellent.
 The only improvement I would suggest is to have a better idea of wait time or having app phone us when we are 5 minutes away from seeing doctor<br> :date: __2021-01-25 00:18:37__

-> Easy set up.
-So easy that I forget the password or where I put it but once I was in clear instructions and timely visit.
-Less than one hour overall.<br> :date: __2021-01-13 22:51:34__